lexfrl/react-layer-stack/README.md

 `id: string` - you can have multiple `LayerStackMountPoint` which could have different ID's.

-`children: callback({ views, displaying, show: callback(id, args), hide, hideAll, mountPointId, mountPointArgs }): ReactElement` - you can choose different stratigies how to render `Layers` in `LayerStackMountPoint` instead of the default one.
+`children: callback({ views, displaying, show: callback(id, args), hide, hideAll, mountPointId, mountPointArgs }): ReactElement` - you can choose different strategies how to render `Layers` in `LayerStackMountPoint` instead of the default one.

 #### `<Layer />`

-`id: string` - a Layer indentificator
+`id: string` - a Layer identificator

 `initialArgs` - initial arguments for a Layer